salmansyyd/odin-recipes/README.md

 # Recipes

-Basic HTML and CSS web-site for showcasing recipes
+HTML and CSS web-site for showcasing recipes

 # Skills